AzeemGhumman/iqbal-demystified-dataset/developers/README.md

 ```

 ### List
 This YAML file contains the contents of a list.
 A list is further divided into sections.
 Each section has one or more poems.
 Each poem has a Poem ID associated with it.
-To get the contents of aq specific poem, the user can query the server using the Poem ID
+To get the contents of aq specific poem, the user can query from the dataset using the Poem ID.

 | Field Name | Type | Description
 | ------ | ------ | ------ |
 | name | List<[ListNameObject](#listnameobject)> |